MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-group-policy.md

 ## Implementation
 ### Create a security group
 Create a security group as described in [Create a Group Account in Active Directory](https://learn.microsoft.com/windows/security/operating-system-security/network-security/windows-firewall/create-a-group-account-in-active-directory).
 Add all computer objects that should move to Current Channel.
-You have to specify computer objects, using user objects does not work, as the group policy settings are applied on machine level.
+You have to specify computer objects, using user objects doesn't work, as the group policy settings are applied on machine level.

 ### Create a new Group Policy Object
 Create a new Group Policy Object with the settings to switch Microsoft 365 Apps to Current Channel.